icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 # Introduction

-This page contains guidelines for installation of the iCub server laptop so that it matches the requirements of the Linux on the pc104 (open call configuration).
+This page contains guidelines for installation of the iCub server laptop so that it matches the requirements of the Linux on the icub-head.
 We assume you have installed a working Debian or Ubuntu on the laptop.
 You can freely decide to install 32 bit or 64 bit, the code compiles on both architectures.
 Be aware that if you plan to share the repository with other machines, all machines need to have the same architecture (32 versus 64 bits, same versions of the libraries).
 A possibility would be to share the same code directory and different builds.